Greiye/WGU_Notes_2024/README.md

 # Mike's WGU Notes
-I should write this in HTMl/CSS format.
+<details>I should write this in HTMl/CSS format.

-_Screw it._ This document is gonna be informal, since this is my personal notes after all.
+_Screw it._ This document is gonna be informal, since this is my personal notes after all.</details>
 ## WGU Notebook Journal
-### Planned Term 1
+<details>### Planned Term 1

-### Things I should do:
+#### Things I should do:
-Use Quizlet’s Magic Notes AI feature.
+Use Quizlet’s Magic Notes AI feature. </details>

-# American Politics and the US Constitution – C963
+### American Politics and the US Constitution – C963
-American Politics and the US Constitution - C963 WGU Flashcards | Quizlet
+<details>American Politics and the US Constitution - C963 WGU Flashcards | Quizlet

 The Development of the Constitutional Democracy